 Scott Wilson, class of ’91, the founder and principal of Chicago-based design firm MNML, has a portfolio that reflects the zenith of American design.
 This is confirmed by the Smithsonian’s Cooper-Hewitt National Design Museum, which recently bestowed upon Wilson a National Design Award in the category of product design.

 Wilson, who founded MNML in 2007, is a former global creative director at Nike and has been a design leader in organizations such as IDEO, Thomson Consumer Electronics, Fortune Brands and Motorola.
 He cites his education at RIT as one of the contributing factors to his success.

 Read more about alumni Scott Wilson in this weeks RIT University News and visit the Design Autopsy exhibit currently open in the Bevier Gallery to see his work featured on TikTok + LunaTik watches.

 At RIT, we believe that industrial design education lies at the nexus of theory, process and practice.
-Industrial design is a human-centered discipline which requires an understanding of the complex relationships between culture and commerce.
+Industrial design is a human-centered discipline which requires an understanding of the complex relationships between culture commerce and environment.
 Our varied and experienced faculty expose our students to the history, context and state of the art while imparting the skills necessary to compete as contemporary designers.

 Most Popular Tags